redhat-na-ssa/whitepaper-stt-evaluation-on-kubernetes/crawl/README.md

 # Step 6: Observations
 - Whisper prints metadata `Detecting language`  at the beginning, not part of the actual transcription but Whisper's internal logging
 - Whisper adds timestamps before each transcribed line the ground-truth file does not have.
+Timestamps are not written to the hypothesis file.
 ```

 ### Whisper UBI on GPU